SAAO-II and Other EHRA Employment Terms and Conditions Policy 625

 D. Review of Employment Decisions and Grievances

-1. Covered employees may secure review of decisions concerning discharge for cause or other disciplinary action, or of grievances concerning the interpretation and application of any provision of these policies pursuant to UNCSA’s SAAO-II & Other EPA Employees Grievance Policy.
+1. Covered employees may secure review of decisions concerning discharge for cause or other disciplinary action, or of grievances concerning the interpretation and application of any provision of these policies pursuant to UNCSA’s SAAO-II & Other EHRA Employees Grievance Policy.

 2. Decisions reached pursuant to such review procedures concerning the discontinuation, expiration of term appointment, termination, or discharge for cause may be appealed in accordance with the provisions of UNC Code § 611.